-R # Time VRF Violation Severity Levels (CIP-004-6) Horizon Lower VSL Moderate VSL High VSL Severe VSL Horizon unnecessary.
-(4.3) OR The Responsible Entity has implemented processes to verify that access to the designated storage locations for BES Cyber System Information is correct and necessary within 15 calendar months of the previous verification but for 5% or less Moderate VSL incorrect or unnecessary.
-(4.4) High VSL incorrect or unnecessary.
-(4.4) incorrect or unnecessary.
-(4.3) OR The Responsible Entity has implemented processes to verify that access to the designated storage locations for BES Cyber System Information is correct and necessary within 15 calendar months of the previous verification but for more than 15% of its BES Cyber System Information storage locations, privileges were incorrect or unnecessary.
-(4.4) of its BES Cyber System Information storage
+R # Time VRF Violation Se verity Levels (CIP-004-6)

+Horizon Lower VSL Moderate VSL High VSL Severe VSL

+OR incorrect or

+The unnecessary.
+(4.3)

+Responsible

+Entity has OR

+implemented The Responsible Entity

+processes to has implemented

+verify that processes to verify that

+access to the access to the designated

+designated storage locations for

+storage BES Cyber System

+locations for Information is correct

+BES Cyber and necessary within 15

+System calendar months of the

+Information is previous verification but

+correct and for four or more BES

+necessary Cyber System

+within 15 Information storage

+calendar locations, privileges

+months of the were incorrect or

+previous unnecessary.
+(4.4)

+verification but for one BES

+Cyber System Information

+storage location,

+privileges were

+incorrect or

+incorrect or